Last updated at Thu, 28 Sep 2023 20:19:50 GMT

 4. Security monitoring and incident response workflows are ineffective (or nonexistent)

 If the ownership of security monitoring, alerting, escalation, investigation, and response is spread throughout your organization with no standard processes tying them together, tasks can easily fall through the cracks, leaving the doors open for attackers.
-The purpose of a SOC is to tightly tie security processes and workflows together to stay ahead of tomorrow’s threats.
+The purpose of a SOC is to tightly tie security program basics together to stay ahead of tomorrow’s threats.
 (Need help creating effective security processes? )

 5. Security is currently part of another function (e.g. IT), making it difficult to measure the ROI on security spend

 When security is built into IT or other departments across the organization, it becomes hard to measure when personnel are spending their time on security, what expenses are security-related, and what the associated ROI is.
 To get a handle on these security resources and costs, SOCs can centralize these efforts, simplifying tracking and reporting.

 6. You want to improve security monitoring and incident response capabilities